ChillGonzales/mechanics/README.md

 # Mechanics

-Full OpenGL implementation of a set of game mechanics.
+Full OpenGL implementation of a set of game mechanics (starting with movement system).

 No plans on making it into a game yet, mainly treating it as a sandbox to learn OpenGL.